eleventy7/eider/README.md

 ### Where is this useful?

-It's primarily being used for another project with messages sent over Aeron and Aeron Cluster byte buffers, plus data held within a Replicated State Machine running within Aeron Cluster.
+It's primarily being used for another project (aeroncookbook.com) with messages sent over Aeron and Aeron Cluster byte buffers, plus data held within a Replicated State Machine running within Aeron Cluster.
+It is not used in production and is not suitable for production use.

 ### Requirements

 - Java 11
 - Gradle 6.6.1
-- Agrona 1.6.0
+- Agrona 1.7.0